-For the beginning hobby astronomer, the question what is the best telescope for amateurs is quite difficult to answer.
+For the beginning hobby astronomer, the question of what is the best telescope for amateurs is quite difficult to answer.
 But it is tremendously important to choose the right kind of telescope and to know what to expect from a telescope.
 High expectations in what to see and falling for glossy advertising of cheap telescopes are easy to mislead.
 An unsuitable or useless telescope can quickly destroy the joy of amateur astronomy.
-With a well-thought-out telescope, and a clear idea what to expect the most serious problems can be avoided.
+With a well-thought-out telescope, and a clear idea of what to expect the most serious problems can be avoided.

-Entry level telescopes should be simple all round instruments with a decent magnification, good light gathering power, and a wobble-free mount.
+Entry-level telescopes should be simple all-round instruments with a decent magnification, good light-gathering power, and a wobble-free mount.

 A suitable Newtonian Mirror Telescope for beginners should have about a 120mm (4.7 inches) aperture and 900mm (35 inches) focal length on an equatorial mount.

 Newton telescopes with those specifications are quite popular amongst beginners as they are easy to operate and are great all-around instruments.
-Instruments with those specs will already show details on the moon and its large aperture has a lot of light gathering power to detect a number of dim nebulae, star clusters, and galaxies.
+Instruments with those specs will already show details on the moon and its large aperture has a lot of light-gathering power to detect a number of dim nebulae, star clusters, and galaxies.
 The equatorial mount aligns the unit with the Earth’s axis and allows easily to offset earth rotation and hold an observed object in the eyepiece.

 If you rather opt for a Lens telescope – Refractor to be your first telescope select an instrument between 70-90mm (3 inches) aperture and 700-1000mm (30 inches) focal length on an equatorial mount.
 A good size telescope for beginners without breaking the bank.
 For planetary observations and detailed viewing of the moon, small refractors are superior to reflectors.
-However, the smalle aperture has less light gathering power though.
+However, the smalle aperture has less light-gathering power though.

 If you want to spend a bit more and end up with more observational power a Dobsonian telescope may be a great option.
 A Dobsonian telescope is a simple Newton mirror design with a large aperture, rarely under 150mm (6 inches) on a simplified altazimuth mount.
 Many hobby astronomers consider Dobsonian telescopes to be the best telescope for amateurs as they are easy to set up, lightweight, simple to use.
 Some miss the convenience of the parallactic mount here, but the power of the Dobson may offset this.